Suiah98/Japan-Crossing/README.md

 # Japan Crossing
-Japan Crossing is a website where you can enjoy cameras from Japan with music from Animal Crossing in the background depending on the time it is there
+Japan Crossing is a website that provides a serene experience, with real time music from the Animal Crossing game series, along with live feeds from various cameras located throughout Japan.